 Canvas

-Canvas by Instructure provides faculty with a robust set of tools to manage courses, engage students, and streamline teaching workflows.
+Whether you're new to Canvas or looking to enhance your existing knowledge, we’ve got you covered.
+Explore a range of helpful tools, tutorials, and tips that empower you to create engaging courses, streamline grading, and enhance communication with students.
+Canvas by Instructure provides faculty with a robust set of tools to manage courses, engage students virtually, and streamline teaching workflows online.
 The resources here will help you get started!

 Online Resources